 Also, the temperature in upper swat in areas such as Malam Jabba, Kalam, or other elevated areas (high snow-capped mountains and places with glaciers) can go fall below -25°C (-13°F) in extreme winter times.

-The data analysis from the past weather forecast it is evident that weather in the upper swat is more unpredictable and mostly snowy, windy, rainy, and harsh.
+From the data analysis from the past weather forecast, it is evident that weather in the upper swat is more unpredictable and mostly snowy, windy, rainy, and harsh.

 Today’s Weather Forecast for Lower Swat (Saidu Sharif)